ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

    - The selection process itself varies between game modes and adjusts around the needs of the respective members.
 2. Beatmaps are selected based on their uniqueness and excellence.
 Each selected beatmap should be a leading example of content quality in gameplay, design and aesthetics.
 3. Curated beatmaps serve as recommendations to the entire osu! community.
-4. To fulfill the duty of recommending excellent beatmaps to the whole community, curated beatmaps must cover a specific spread of Hard, Insane and Expert difficulties.
+4. To fulfill the duty of recommending excellent beatmaps to the whole community, curated beatmaps should cover a specific spread of Hard, Insane and Expert difficulties.
-   - 25% of all curated beatmaps must be within the Hard difficulty tier.
+   - 25% of all curated beatmaps should be within the Hard difficulty tier.
-   - 45% of all curated beatmaps must be within the Insane difficulty tier.
+   - 45% of all curated beatmaps should be within the Insane difficulty tier.
-   - 30% of all curated beatmaps must be within the Expert difficulty tier.
+   - 30% of all curated beatmaps should be within the Expert difficulty tier.
 5. For each season, 20 beatmaps must be selected at minimum.
    - All selected beatmaps must be Ranked.
-   - When selecting more beatmaps, the distribution between difficulty tiers must be followed.
+   - When selecting more beatmaps, the distribution between difficulty tiers should be followed.
    - Curators can select multiple beatmaps of the same beatmap set.
 6. Curated beatmaps should be a healthy mix of recent and established content.
    - At least 25% of the curated beatmap difficulties must have been Ranked within the last 3 months prior the season start.